xiaohan2012/active-cascade-reconstruction/README.md

 - `simulate_cascades.py`: simulate cascades and dump to files
 - `generate_queries.py`: produce queries and dump to files
 - `infer_from_queries.py`: infer the infection probabilities from queries
-- `average_precision_score.ipynb`: evaluation using average precision score (should be better than precision and recall)
+- `./scripts/eval_plot.sh`: performance evaluation and plotting

 # shell scripts